juce-framework/JUCE/examples/CMake/readme.md

 - `IPHONE_SCREEN_ORIENTATIONS`
   - May be one or more of `UIInterfaceOrientationUnknown`, `UIInterfaceOrientationPortrait`, `UIInterfaceOrientationPortraitUpsideDown`, `UIInterfaceOrientationLandscapeLeft`, or `UIInterfaceOrientationLandscapeRight`.
-These should be surrounded in double-quotes and separated by semi-colons (`;`).
 Adds appropriate entries to an iOS app's plist.

 - `IPAD_SCREEN_ORIENTATIONS`
   - May be one or more of `UIInterfaceOrientationUnknown`, `UIInterfaceOrientationPortrait`, `UIInterfaceOrientationPortraitUpsideDown`, `UIInterfaceOrientationLandscapeLeft`, or `UIInterfaceOrientationLandscapeRight`.
-These should be surrounded in double-quotes and separated by semi-colons (`;`).
 Adds appropriate entries to an iOS app's plist.

 - `LAUNCH_STORYBOARD_FILE`
   - A custom launch storyboard file to use on iOS.
 If not supplied, a default storyboard will be